carolyn2004/Agile-Methodology-and-Design-Thinking-Assignment/README.md

 # Agile-Methodology-and-Design-Thinking-Assignment 🤝
   - The Agile methodology is a way to manage a project by breaking it up into several phases.
   - This assignment tested my understanding of agile and scrum principles and execution of scrum processes.
+It was my first time using the software Jira.
   - Attained A for this module.
   - I was tasked to propose a website that would solve an issue currently occuring in Singapore.
   - I decided to propose a web application that will recommend study areas to users for those people in Singapore that might not have a conducive environment to study at home.